CyberNord/GameDev_Rush/README.md

 # Rush
-## game-dev-2022-23-submission-northerncoders

 This is a Unity Project for GameDevelopment.
 The Game is basically a 3D Jump & Run Plattformer.
 The Goal of this game is to reach the endof each level.
+This repo is the public release.

 The trailer preview of *"Rush - The Game"* can be found: